 - Terraform - Infrastructure as code

 The finished product

 After three months of hard work by the team, we successfully released COM+ to the Play Store and App Store in June 2020.
-The project has been a valuable learning experience, allowing our team to get to grips with mobile app development and a variety of new technologies.
+The project was a valuable learning experience, that allowed our team to get to grips with mobile app development and a variety of new technologies.
 Finally, collaborating with the University of Sheffield’s Department of Computer Science was a pleasure, Professor Guy Brown and his team were great!

 In late 2021, the department of Computer Science at the University of Sheffield identified a number of updates and changes they wanted to make to the Com+ App.

 We were more than happy to help in improving the app further.
 Our enhancement work involved; upgrading the web and mobile app, creating the function for online and hybrid events (In-person and online), and building the functionality to create announcements in the admin web app and display them in a modal or as push notifications on the mobile app.

 In addition to this, we also improved upon the branding by applying a new colour scheme and designing a new and improved logo.